 With over 25 District Government agencies involved in the implementation of Sustainable DC and an enormous opportunity for the District Government to lead by example, a designated point of contact at every District Government agency is critical.
-Designated agency sustainability leads assist in plan implementation and reporting, help identify and reduce barriers for increased sustainability in their agency, and provide guidance on new sustainability programs.
+Designated agency sustainability leads assist in plan implementation and reporting, help identify and reduce barriers for increased sustainability programs.
 DOEE will also convene agency sustainability leads quarterly to update agencies on plan implementation, train them on new sustainability programs, share opportunities for funding and additional training, and collaborate across agencies to better understand agency challenges and priorities related to sustainability.

-LEAD DOEE, OP
+TIMEFRAME Short term LEAD DOEE, OP